beepboopdai/beepboopdai/README.md

 : pipedCorrectly (piped but i can use a proxy)

 favorite language
-: js, vue, html (it IS a coding language)
+: js, python, html (it IS a coding language)

 ---